Local bars have become very popular in Kenya, especially in urban residential areas.

 And more are yet coming up.
 Why do you think so?
 Well, the answer is simple.
-Bar business is profitable.
+The bar business is profitable.

 That said, you must be curious and thinking, how do I get started.

-We list all the licences involved in operating a legal bar in Kenya; we discuss the operations – challenges, survival and trends to follow to make it in the business.
+We list all the licenses involved in operating a legal bar in Kenya; we discuss the operations – challenges, survival, and trends to follow to make it in the business.

 And our hope is that by the time you finish reading this post, you’ll be ready to start your own successful business.

-To start a successful local bar, first you need to;
+To start a successful local bar, first, you need to;

 a.
-Obtain Licenses
+Obtain Licenses.

 Licenses of businesses with alcohol involved are guided by “Mututho Laws”, officially known as the Alcohol Drinks Act, 2010.

 While they may want to curb excessive consumption of alcohol to find a place in the moral scale, alcohol does bring its revenue.

 As dictated by law, here are the fees that are involved in running a local bar;

-- For premises situated within a city or municipality, the fee is 30,000 for 6 months and 50,000 for 1 year
+- For premises situated within a city or municipality, the fee is 30,000 for 6 months and 50,000 for 1 year.

 - For premises in urban areas that are not a city or a municipality, the fee is 18,000 for 6 months and 30,000 for a year.

-- As for premises outside cities, municipalities or urban areas, the fee is 9,000 for 6 months and 15,000 for a year
+- As for premises outside cities, municipalities, or urban areas, the fee is 9,000 for 6 months and 15,000 for a year.

 Other licenses needed to run a bar include;

 Every single business needs it and the price ranges from county to county.

 Budget for at least 6,000 shillings.
 Public Health officers issue it after inspecting the business and making sure it is fit.

 This certificate involves individual workers.
 Every member of staff needs a medical certificate which goes for around 500 shillings.

 All establishments involving music need this.
 It is based on sitting capacity.
 For 25 people, you’d need 2,331 Kenyan shillings.

 It is a collective management organization licensed by the Kenya Copyright Board to represent performers in musical and dramatic works.

 It costs 3,000 Kenyan shillings.
 It is used largely to ensure you don’t make too much noise.

 b.
-Choose The Best Location
+Choose The Best Location.

 When it comes to choosing the location for a bar, you should consider;

 Cost: – By this, I refer to rent.
 For some, it’s easy because they may have land that they already own, but for most, it involves negotiating the rent price.
-Be strategic

 It is normal to do so since demand is more and the rent they pay is also more.

 Do you want a nyamchom zone with beer or do you want to style it to a certain mood?

 Competition: – In some populated areas bars thrive near each other, but for a local bar, the best advice is to place where there is minimal competition.

-Most of the times bars are not placed within the neighborhood but at the periphery to avoid noise complaints and give the customers the level of privacy they deserve.
+Most of the time bars are not placed within the neighborhood but at the periphery to avoid noise complaints and give the customers the level of privacy they deserve.

 c.
 Capital – How Much Do You Need to Start a Local Bar Business?